Young-Yang-S/Machine-Learning/Other_Staffs/Good_Summary/Ronald_Fisher.md

 He is known as __one of the three principal founders of population genetics__.
 He outlined __Fisher's principle__, __the Fisherian runaway__ and __sexy son hypothesis theories of sexual selection__.
 His contributions to __statistics__ include promoting the __method of maximum likelihood__ and deriving the __properties of maximum likelihood estimators__, __fiducial inference__, __the derivation of various sampling distributions__, founding __principles of the design of experiments__, and __much more__.[Wiki](https://en.wikipedia.org/wiki/Ronald_Fisher)<br>

 But interestingly authors in [simplystats](https://simplystatistics.org/2012/03/07/r-a-fisher-is-the-most-influential-scientist-ever/) found thant R.A.
 Fisher, (many of the concepts he developed are so common and are considered so standard)  is never cited/credited.
 Here are some examples of things he invented along with a conservative number of citations they would have received calculated via Google Scholar*.
-(From simplystatistics)<br>
+(From simplystats)<br>
 1. P-values - 3 million citations
 2. Analysis of variance (ANOVA) - 1.57 million citations
 3. Maximum likelihood estimation - 1.54 million citations